Colorado Springs Premises Liability Attorneys

 - Trespasser: Lastly, trespassers are those who did not have permission to enter the land owner’s property.
 Property owners owe only a duty to refrain from willfully or deliberately injuring a trespasser.

 Pools, old playground equipment, unkempt vehicles, and other enticing dangers are likely to draw the attention of children.
-In some cases, children can trespass and still enjoy protections under Colorado’s premises liability statute.
+In some cases, children can trespass and still enjoy protection under Colorado’s premises liability statute.

 The attractive nuisance doctrine can be used in cases where the landowner knew or should have known that children were likely to trespass on the property; the condition or object on the property has the potential to do serious harm; the children involved are too young to adequately assess risk; the cost to repair the danger is minimal; and the landowner neglected to fix the dangerous condition.